brian-jarvis/bry-blogs/acm/policy-templating-part2.md

         severity: high
 ~~~

 We can now not only determine the objects required were created to install the operator, but the operator is installed and running successfully.
+When combined with [Policy Dependencies](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.8/html-single/governance/index#policy-dependencies) we can now ensure the Operator requirements are met before creating CustomResources.

 RHACM inform policies can be used to identify other cluster issues, not just the health of our Day-2 configurations.
 Common cluster health states such as [kcs-645901](https://access.redhat.com/solutions/6459071) can be identified in Policies to make cluster administrators aware of potential problems before users are impacted.
 This example would become non-compliant if the openshift-marketplace Job or InstallPlan contain the indicated status conditions.
 An upcoming addition to this series we will look at how we can use policies to automatically correct issues such as this.
 ~~~
 ---
 kind: Job